 Randwick precinct redevelopment

-In the coming years, major capital works projects will continue across Sydney Children's Hospital, Randwick, which will mean significant benefits for our patients, families and staff.
+In the coming years, major capital works projects will occur at Sydney Children's Hospital, Randwick, and provide significant benefits for our patients, families and staff.

 Hospital Master Planning